ragul-n/ragul-n.github.io/_posts/2025-03-16-Trumpflation-is-much-worse-than-inflation.md

 ### On “Trumpflation”

 Trump tariffs will surely raise prices.
 But not every price increase is inflations.
 Sometimes, it will be a increase in real prices.
 Taxes, like Trump's tariffs, are exactly the sort of things that will cause real prices to increase.
-This is different from a general raise in prices and wages–what we call inflation.
+This is different from a general rise in prices and wages–what we call inflation.
 On the face of it, an increase in real and nominal price might look the same, but there are a few important differences.
 Inflation typically pushes both wages and prices higher—unlike increases in real prices.

 A permanent increase in tariffs should be seen as a shock to productivity (or TFP, in economist speak).
 This shouldn’t come as a total surprise if you’re familiar with Mill's idea of “trade as a form of technology, akin to the railroads.”
 A shock to productivity—and thus tariffs—will always drive up the real price.
 Broad-based tariffs will raise the real cost of everything and make everyone poorer, at least in the short run.

 Trump's hope is that in the medium-to-long run, businesses will reorganize themselves to overcompensate for the short-term costs of tariffs.
 Has it ever happened before?
 No, but every once in a while, some countries try it out—just in the hope that it might work for them.

-Just to be clear, I'm not saying prices will not rise.
-It will raise.
-The consumer price index will go up.
+Just to be clear, I'm not saying prices won't rise.
+It will rise.
 But it should not be interpreted as inflation[^2].

 ### What About Inflation Expectations?

 Inflation expectations are rising.
 But expectations alone are not enough to sustain inflation.
 Think about it: if people start demanding higher wages because of higher expectations, businesses have to earn —or at least expect to earn— more than before to pay them.
-This wage—price spiral, as economist call them, also needs aggregate demand to raise.
+This wage—price spiral, as economist call them, also needs aggregate demand to rise.
 This is unlikely to happen when real costs are going up.

 Not many macroeconomists discount worries about inflation expectations the way I just did —maybe for good reasons.
 For those interested in academic discussion on inflation expectations and relevant policy implication, I recommend [this paper](https://www.federalreserve.gov/econres/feds/files/2021062pap.pdf) on the role of inflation expectations by Jeremy Rudd.